ThierryBachmann/ProtoMusicRun/README.md

 **It's a Demo**
 - Minimal visuals, simple terrain generator quite repetitive ;-) and a few example levels to get you started.
 - Always in progress, for example score calculation need to be reviewed.
+- Code comments are also to be improved.
-- WebGL compliant — but for the best sound, build for desktop or smartphone - and use a good stereo audio setup.
+- WebGL compliant — but for the best sound, build for desktop or smartphone.
+WebGL is not good for sound generation.
-- Works partially on mobile with a browser ... but FPS very deceptive although a mow level of visuals.
+- Works partially on mobile with a browser ... but FPS very deceptive although a low level of visuals.
 - Any advice to help improve mobile browser performance is very welcome!

 ---